Skip to main content

 Your paediatrician or GP can refer your baby to a physiotherapist.
 This will help to relieve symptoms.

-If your baby is under 6 weeks, the lactation consultant in your maternity unit can review your baby.
+If your baby is under 6 weeks, the lactation nurse or midwife in your maternity unit can check your baby.
 This will be free of charge.
 Most units run postnatal breastfeeding clinics.
 You can asked to be referred.

 If your baby is older, your PHN or local breastfeeding support group may be able to help you.